arqma/arqma/README.md

 **Preparing the build environment**

-* Download and install the [MSYS2 installer](http://msys2.github.io), either the 64-bit or the 32-bit package, depending on your system.
+Download and install the MSYS2 installer, either the 64-bit or the 32-bit package, depending on your system.
+Currently, as of 8/20/2018, the correct version that works is msys2-x86_64-20161025.exe .
+Obtainable from: http://repo.msys2.org/distrib/x86_64/ .

-* Open the MSYS shell via the `MSYS2 Shell` shortcut (Arqma-GUI-Wallet supporting only 64-bit OS)
+Open the MSYS shell via the MSYS2 Shell shortcut (Arqma-GUI-Wallet supporting only 64-bit OS)

-* Update packages using pacman:
+Update packages using pacman:

         pacman -Syuu

-* Exit the MSYS shell using Alt+F4
+* Exit the MSYS shell using Alt+F4 or end task it with Task Manager in Windows if you have to.
-* Edit the properties for the `MSYS2 Shell` shortcut changing "msys2_shell.bat" to "msys2_shell.cmd -mingw64" for 64-bit builds or "msys2_shell.cmd -mingw32" for 32-bit builds
-* Restart MSYS shell via modified shortcut and update packages again using pacman:
+* Restart MSYS ming64w shell from the start menu after doing the previous pacman update.:

         pacman -Syuu